Chennai Super Kings have an age-old squad and some glaring weaknesses to ride past this year.

 - Ravindra Jadeja - 26 wickets

 Like with the last two seasons, a lot of Chennai's players are past their prime, particularly in the batting group.
 They have found ways to convert it into an advantage, but it perhaps touched the boiling point last season.
-That they did not shore up their batting much in the auction and that might cost them this time around.
+That they did not shore up their batting much in the auction might cost them this time around.

 Feature image courtesy: AFP / Sajjad Hussain